staticfunction/kola/README.md

 ### Kontext.setSignal(name: string, hook: Hook<T>): SignalHook<T>
 Kontext.setSignal() allows you to define a signal name and a hook which is any object that implements Hook<T>.
-This will return a SignalHook<T> instance whereyou can define if this hook should only run once.
+This will return a SignalHook<T> instance where you can define if this hook should only run once.

 ```typescript
     kontext.setSignal<any>('initialize', {